The galaxy is vast, the number of planets enormous, so how come we never hear from any alien life forms?

 ‘You may think,’ he adds, ‘that I am making far too many assumptions about the psychology and sociology of unknown life forms, but I don’t think I am.
 You see, their basic psychological equipment is always going to be the product of a biological evolutionary process.
 We know how creative such a process is, and we know the diversity it has achieved, but it has one deep limitation.
 It is reactive rather than teleological.
 It is not aimed at anything, but is simply based on the accumulation of a kind of trial and error knowledge, and this makes it very weak at dealing with an unpredented threat.

-‘I would, however, be very pleased to be proved wrong on that count.’
+‘I would, however, be very pleased to be proved wrong.’